miojorc/Learning-Java/README.md

-# Learning-Java
+# Atari-Pong

-learning java to make minecraft mods in future
+The classic game
+states: in construction, move brackets to move ball